Prismatic $F$-crystals and $E$-crystalline Galois representations: Prismatic F -crystals and E -crystalline Galois representations

 (3) For the first statement, as the sources and target are both $d$-complete and $d$-torison free (by part (1) as $A\langle \varphi_q^n(d)/\pi\rangle =A\langle d^{q^n}/\pi\rangle$), it suffices to show that the map

 is an isomorphism, which in turn follows from the proof of (1).
-The second statement can be proved similarly (i.e. by reducing modulo $d$ (or $d^{q^n}$)). \end{proof} The next two lemmas are analogues of \cite[Lemma 2.2.10]{duliu} and \cite[Proposition 2.2.11]{duliu} in our context\footnote{It is not clear to us if the various rings in \cite{duliu} indeed agree with the more standard rings denoted by the same notation; for instance, we do not know if the ring $A^{(2)}_{\max}$ there equals literally to $A^{(2)}\langle I/ p\rangle$.
-Nevertheless, it is relatively straightforward to adapt the arguments of \textit{loc. cit.} to the present setting.}. \begin{lem}[{\cite[Lemma 2.2.10]{duliu}}] Let $(A,(d))$ be a transversal $\O_E$-prism.
-Let $R:=A\langle \varphi_q^2(d)/\pi\rangle =A\langle d^{q^2}/\pi\rangle$.
+The second statement can be proved similarly (i.e. by reducing modulo $d$ (or $d^{q^n}$)). \end{proof} The following variant of \cite[Lemma 2.2.10]{duliu} records a simple effect of $\varphi_q$ on the $d$-adic filtration of $A\langle d/\pi\rangle$. \begin{lem} Let $(A,(d))$ be a transversal $\O_E$-prism.
 Then given any $h\geq 0$,